capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/tabs/en-US.md

 ---
-category: Components
-type: Tabs
 title: Tabs
-cols: 1
+desc: "The **MTabs** component is used for hiding content behind a selectable item.
+This can also be used as a pseudo-navigation for a page, where the tabs are links and the tab-items are the content."
 related:
   - /components/icons
   - /components/toolbars
   - /components/windows
 ---

-# Tabs

-The **MTabs** component is used for hiding content behind a selectable item.
-This can also be used as a pseudo-navigation for a page, where the tabs are links and the tab-items are the content.

 ## Usage